By Charles Morgan and Hubert Walker for CoinWeek.com ....

 Certified populations for the 1996-W have oversaturated the market to the point where this “low mintage” coin will never be hard to come by.

-The first clad era dime I think of in terms of true opportunity is actually the 1975 Philly dime.
+The first clad era dime we think of in terms of true opportunity is actually the 1975 Philly dime.
 Lost in the excitement of the 1975-1976 Bicentennial production run of quarters, half dollars, and dollar coins, the 1975 dime is a typical product of mid-1970s clad production.
 With a production run of 585,673,900, this is not the type of coin that casual passers-by would assume is scarce, and it’s not.
 Most of the preserved population of this year, based on my experience, would grade MS-63 or MS-64.
 The strike tends to be mushy, and incomplete detail on the reverse is the norm (washed-out torches and the “-US” in PLURIBUS are not uncommon).

 Since there’s been little interest in this date, each BU roll should contain a few gems.
 Superb gems, specifically any fully-struck Full Torch piece in MS-66 requires access to many, many rolls to find.
 Recent auctions show MS-66 FT bringing $200+ per coin- but this is the result of too few people doing the legwork to pull these coins from the wild (there are 16 PCGS-holdered coins at this level as of the time of this writing).
-If you want to take a shot at finding your own high end piece from this date, I recommend rolls over mint sets.
+If you want to take a shot at finding your own high end piece from this date, we recommend rolls over mint sets.

 The Non-Mint Set Years: 1982-1983

 Roll hoarders and coin dealers saved 1982 and 1983 mint output because of the discontinuation of Mint Sets for these two years.
 The most notable dime from this period is the rare, thought to be one die, “No-P” variety.
 The 1982 “No-P” was the result of a mint worker oversight when one of the working dies used to strike coinage was not punched with the Philly “P” mintmark.
 The oddity was discovered in late 1982, and according to PCGS’ Jaime Hernandez, discovered to be distributed in parts of Ohio, Pittsburgh, Pennsylvania, and also Boston, Massachussetts .
 The 1982 “No-P” is the most-submitted clad Roosevelt dime for grading outside of the 1996-W, but unlike the not intended for circulation novelty coin, the “No-P” is genuinely scarce and desirable from a numismatic standpoint.
-It’s a coin I wholeheartedly recommend as it is a variety that has cross-over appeal for non-variety collectors.
+It’s a coin we wholeheartedly recommend since it's a variety that has cross-over appeal for non-variety collectors.

 Of all of the submitted “No-P” dimes, only 4% qualified as Full Band, which is par for the course for this date.
 Certified ratios from the general population of 1982-Ps show an artificially higher distribution of fully-struck pieces, but this is merely the result of highly selective submissions on the part of dealers and specialists trying to encapsulate higher quality coins.